Scarlett100/tech257_python/API/api_research.md

  * If you enter a request with info (eg. a url) it should respond with the page
  * Transports! takes info between server and client.

-## 3.Explain HTTP request structure using the diagrams provided, or your own.
+## 4.Explain HTTP request structure using the diagrams provided, or your own.

+## 5. Explain HTTP response structure using the diagram provided, or your own.